pr4deepr/imagej_macros/README.md

 ## _alignment_SIFT_liff.ijm

-This macro reads in a folder containing liff (Acquired from Leica microscope) files and implements the "Linear Stack Alignment with SIFT" plugin.
-It is meant to be used on timeseries data, so will only work on files within the liff with atleast more than 10 frames
-Its runs it in batch mode and saves the file as file name+series name_aligned.tiff.
+Image registration or alignment of stacks in a folder This macro reads in a folder containing liff files (Acquired from a Leica microscope) and implements the "Linear Stack Alignment with SIFT" plugin.
+It is meant to be used on timeseries data, so will only work on files (series) within the liff with greater than or equal to 10 frames.
+Its runs in batch mode and saves the file as file name+series name_aligned.tiff.

-For Linear Stack Alignment with SIFT, it uses the parameters:
+For Linear Stack Alignment with SIFT, it uses the following parameters:
 * initial_gaussian_blur=1.60
 * steps_per_scale_octave=3
 * minimum_image_size=64